 Click here to view the ISBL Professional Standards terms and conditions.

-To support the development of your career and to provide an insight as to how the ISBL Professional Standards are deployed, a number of case studies have been developed.
-These case studies demonstrate how School Business Leaders are using the Professional Standards to underpin their roles and make a significant contribution to their schools
+These case studies also demonstrate how School Business Leaders are using the Professional Standards to underpin their roles and are making significant contributions in their schools and trusts.

 ISBL Members are keen to share their career insights with others.
-Our case studies, like this one from Charlotte Allin , we hope will that this will help you to understand how you can build your career in the sector.
+Our case studies, like this one from Charlotte Allin will help you to understand how you can build your career in the sector.
 Charlotte is an aspiring School Business Leader based at Keswick School in Cumbria.
 Click here to access her case study.

-The second of our three case studies has been provided by Hayley Dunn.
-Hayley is a School Business Leader based at Windmill Primary School in Telford.
+Lesley Burton is a Schools Business Leader based at St John's CE Primary School in Bradford.
 Click here to access her case study.

-Our third case study in this series has been provided by Alison Lodge.
-Alison is a School Business Leader based at Broadgreen Primary School in Liverpool.
+Alison Lodge is a School Business Leader based at Broadgreen Primary School in Liverpool.
 Click here to access her case study.

 Gill Sax is Strategic Business Manager based at the James Wolfe School with Centre for Deaf Children in Greenwich, London.
 Click here to access her case study.

-School Business Manager - job role and salary benchmarking using the Professional Standards and sector research
+School Business Leader job role and salary benchmarking using the Professional Standards and sector research

-Jo Marchant is School Business Manager based at Sittingbourne School in Kent.
-Click here to access her salary benchmarking exercise which utilised the ISBL Professional Standards as well as ISBL and sector research.
+Click here to access the salary benchmarking exercise completed by Jo Marchant which utilised the ISBL Professional Standards as well as ISBL and sector research.